 When we consider claiming for your broadband and phone, there are two points for you to note:

 - Any business expenses that you incur must be wholly and exclusively for your business, and;

-As mentioned, if you are a business owner and you use your mobile for business reasons, you can claim for your mobile phone costs, if the personal element is only minor.
-If you are starting your own business for the first time, or have even been trading for a while and your mobile phone contract is up for renewal, you may decide go get your new mobile phone contract in the name of your limited company.
+As mentioned, if you are a business owner and use your mobile for business reasons, you can claim your mobile phone costs if the personal element is only minor.
+If you are starting your own business for the first time or have even been trading for a while and your mobile phone contract is up for renewal, you may decide to get your new mobile phone contract in the name of your limited company.